edemaine/svgtiler/README.md

 You can also write the arguments over multiple lines (with no need to end lines with `\`).

-### Maketile.coffee/.js
+### Maketile.civet/.coffee/.js

-The more sophisticated system is to write a `Maketile.coffee` or `Maketile.js` file.
-This system offers the entire CoffeeScript or JavaScript programming language to express complex build rules.
+The more sophisticated system is to write a `Maketile.civet`, `Maketile.coffee`, or `Maketile.js` file.
+This system offers the entire Civet, CoffeeScript, or JavaScript programming language to express complex build rules.
 The file can provide build rules in one of a few ways:

 1. `export make = ...` (ESM) or `exports.make = ...` (CommonJS)